feveromo/dreambot-scripts/serums-guide.md

 ---

-### 3. Collect Snakeweed (Tick Manipulation)
+### 3. Collect Snakeweed (Regular Collection)
 - **Highlighting Vines**: (optional but helpful for DreamBot navigation)
   - identify and highlight the vine objects for easier targeting

 - **Looped Collection Actions**:
-  1. `use swamp tar on Guam leaf` to prepare for snakeweed collection
-  2. immediately `click on vine` to attempt snakeweed collection
+  - immediately `click on vine` to attempt snakeweed collection
-  3. if *bush shaking sound* occurs, move to the next vine; repeat the process
+  - if herb found dialogue occurs, move to the next vine; repeat the process
-  4. **wait** for a fixed time (adjust based on response speed), or listen for sound cue, then proceed to the next vine

-- **World-Hopping (optional, for efficiency)**:
-  - after clearing all vines, `hop to another world` and repeat the snakeweed collection loop
-  - repeat until inventory is full of snakeweed

 ---

 ### 4. Clean Snakeweed & Bank Run